aharshbe/boozy_v2/README.md

 * A new drink selector
 * New design

-To view Boozy on the interwebs, checkout our YouTube video [here](https://www.youtube.com/watch?v=cZHQ9Owi6W0).
+To view Boozy on the interwebs, check out our YouTube video [here](https://www.youtube.com/watch?v=cZHQ9Owi6W0).